Phu1237/laravel-tailwind-auth/README.md

 **Must read before install:**

-- The "routes/web.php" will be replaced.
-- The "routes/auth.php" will be placed.
-- The "HOME" path in *app/Providers/RouteServiceProvider.php* will be change from "/home" to "/"

-Please backup or rename your files before running the command below to prevent data loss.
+Please backup or rename your files first to prevent data loss.

+You can also run the last command with backup option [here](#options).

 ## Getting started